octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.2.2 - 2024-04-25 =
+* Added filter to automatic imports table to filter by active, inactive, format and running now.
+Useful when there are lots of imports setup
+* Rename 'Import Running' to 'Import Active' in import settings to improve clarity
+* Rename 'Export Running' to 'Export Active' in export settings to improve clarity
+* Only process BLM if it's not empty and log if it is.
+Previously it would bomb out if it came across a BLM that was empty

 = 2.2.1 - 2024-04-22 =
 * Added new filters to change images, brohchure and EPC filenames imported from Alto